041. Scaling the Office Infrastructure and Platform

 The product was still impossibly difficult to run, though we had stable daily builds due to sheer force of will from JonDe, GrantG, and the development and test managers, but there was two years of work ahead as things started feeling better.
 Even with bumps on the road ahead, I was feeling good about it all.

-The second part of this update included the process that was near and dear to Apps, which was adds/cuts.
+The second part of this update included the process that was near and dear to DAD, which was adds/cuts.
 Throughout the development, particularly after an eight- or ten-week milestone, each team, at a granular level (individual developer), reevaluated the list of work items (tasks taking about a day of development or so) and considered the progress made versus progress required.
 The result was almost always feature cuts—removing proposed features from the product.
 There was also learning along the way.
 There were also adds: enhancements, new options, or reworked features.
 JeffH had always taught me that transparency and completeness were critical to how BillG thought, so my PDLs were works of art in those attributes.
 I worked super hard to bring the product to life with some clarity.

 Upon receiving one PDL for Word, BillG replied to let us know two things: